 The brethren testify that brother Brigham Young is brother Joseph's legal successor.
 You never heard me say so.
-I say that I am a good hand to keep the dogs and wolves out of the flock.
+I say that I am a good hand to keep the dogs and wolves out of the flock. -Brigham Young (1860)1

--Brigham Young (1860)

 MORMONISM, AMERICA'S UNIQUE RELIGIOUS MANIFESTATION, has a remarkable past.
 Nourished on the spectacular, the faith can count heroic martyrs, epic treks, and seemingly supernatural manifestations.
-Deep in the Mormon psyche is an attraction to prophetic swagger.
-Joseph Smith, Jr., and Brigham Young, in particular, are icons who have come to dominate the Mormon world like mythical colossuses.
+Deep in the Mormon psyche is an attraction to prophetic posturing and swagger.
+In particular, Joseph Smith, Jr., and Brigham Young are icons who have come to dominate the Mormon world like mythical colossuses.

-After Smith's tragic 1844 murder, Brigham Young and an ailing Sidney Rigdon, the only surviving member of the First Presidency, became entangled in an ecclesiastical dogfight for primacy.
-Young, a masterful strategist with a political adroitness and physical vitality Rigdon lacked, easily won the mantle.
-But as time passed the rather prosaic events surrounding this tussle for church leadership metamorphosed into a mythical marvel.
+After Smith's untimely 1844 murder, Brigham Young and an ailing Sidney Rigdon, the only surviving member of the First Presidency, became entangled in an ecclesiastical dogfight for primacy.
+Young, a masterful strategist with a political adroitness and physical vitality lacking in Rigdon, easily won the mantle.2 However, as time passed, the rather prosaic events surrounding this tussle for church leadership metamorphosed into a mythical marvel.
 The legend is now unsurpassed in Mormon lore, second only to Joseph Smith's own account of angelic ministrations and his "first vision."